nowak-ninja/awscli-s3-proxy/README.md

     $ aws s3 ls --profile test

+If You want to use profile without passing it every time as parameter, use environment variable, ex:

+    export AWS_PROFILE=test

 Alternative (classic) method
 ------------------
 You can follow the [guide by AWS](https://docs.aws.amazon.com/cli/latest/userguide/cli-http-proxy.html) which describes how to use proxy using system environment variables.
 Here is the example: